robots.txt for AI Crawlers: GPTBot, ClaudeBot & ChatGPT-User

 Strategy 2: Block Training, Allow Search (Recommended for Publishers)

-Allow AI to cite your content when answering questions, but prevent it from being used to train models:
+Allow AI to cite your content when answering questions, but prevent it from being used to train models.
+This is a common gptbot robots.txt approach:

 # Block Training Crawlers